Yomna02/RoboCup-Home-2024---EJUST-MVPs/README.md

 ## Package Installation
 ### Installing ROS1 pkg
-1. Clone the Repository:
+1. Clone the Repository: <br>
     Use `git clone` to clone the repository into the `src` directory of your ROS1 workspace.
-2. Build the Workspace:
+2. Build the Workspace: <br>
     Navigate to the root directory of your workspace and build the packages using `catkin_make`.
-3. Source the Workspace:
+3. Source the Workspace: <br>
     Source the setup script to add the new package to your ROS environment.

 ### Installing ROS2 pkg
-1. Clone the Repository:
+1. Clone the Repository: <br>
     Use `git clone` to clone the repository into the `src` directory of your ROS2 workspace.
-2. Build the Workspace:
+2. Build the Workspace: <br>
     Navigate to the root directory of your workspace and build the packages using `colcon build`.
-3. Source the Workspace:
+3. Source the Workspace: <br>
-    Source the setup script to add the new package to your ROS2 environment.
+    Source the setup script to add the new package to your ROS2 environment. <br>
 [Add ya Beedo the git clone links and revise if any further packages are missing]

 ---------------------------